-Clearly, “Dhiann” is essentially to heed the Gur-Shabad within (to pay attention, to reflect, to contemplate, etc), uninterruptedly (Persistant Bhagti).
+Clearly, “Dhiann” is essentially to heed the Gur-Shabad within, uninterruptedly (Persistant Bhagti) – to pay attention, to reflect, to contemplate, to live daily life by the Wisdom, Virtues, Truth…).

-In nutshell, through the Shabad-Vichaar, the Gurbani urges to remember the Divine Wisdom of the Gurbani (Gurmat) with each breath so it will become a part of one’s very being in daily life (the Gurmukh Lifestyle).
+In nutshell, through the Shabad-Vichaar, the Gurbani urges to remember the Divine Wisdom and Virtues with each breath so it will become a part of one’s very being in daily life (the Gurmukh Lifestyle).

 - ਗਿਆਨੁ ਧਿਆਨੁ ਗੁਰ ਸਬਦੁ ਹੈ ਮੀਠਾ ॥: (That person to whom) the Gur-Shabad tastes Sweat, (for him) Gur-Shabad is the Giaan (Spiritual Wisdom) and the Dhiaan (Inner Reflection, meditation, etc.). (sggs 162).